DeveloperNomis/Medical_Imaging/README.md

 If you want to use a different device, you can check the available devices with the following command in the terminal in your workspace:
 - scontrol show partition
-This command lists the devices available for jobs you run (with the above slurm script) when running inference for the model.
+This command lists the devices available for jobs you run (with the above SLURM script) when running inference for the model.
 But you have to be careful, for different devices, not only the line with "--partition" changes, but you have to adjust some other lines accordingly.

-To finally run the slurm script, type in the following command:
+To finally run the SLURM script, type in the following command:
 - sbatch run_pixtral_mirp.sh
 You can then list all running jobs and their ids:
 - squeue -u $(whoami)
 And also cancel a running job:
 - scancel 1234567 (Of course you have to change the number to the specific job id you want to cancel)

-This setup runs the inference script for the pixtral model and a specific dataset on the bw uni cluster.
+This setup runs the inference script for the PIXTRAL model and a specific dataset on the bw uni cluster.
 Just be careful that all paths exist that you refer to, then this setup should be working fine.
 And remember, that you need to extend the time for the workspace if you need it longer, for example:
 - ws resize pixtral --lifetime 30 (extends the workspace time for 30 days) You can also check the remaining time with:
 - ws info pixtral
-If you want to have the results from your pixtral model permanently, you can copy them into your home directory:
+If you want to have the results from your PIXTRAL model permanently, you can copy them into your home directory:
 - cp -r "$WS_MODEL/pixtral-12b/results" "$HOME/pixtral_results"
 Of course, the directory pixtral_results has to exist in your home-directory.